rbtcollins/bitnami-docker/vcloud/redmine/README.md

     --translated-ip 192.168.109.200 --translated-port 30000 --protocol tcp
 ```

-To add the firewall rule, again, we need to do it from the vCloud Air web interface.
+To add the firewall rule, from the vCloud Air web interface.

 1. On the left sidebar, click on the **Kubernetes** VDC
 2. Goto **Gateways > Gateway on Kubernetes > Firewall Rules**